CharaeKeow/mini-booking/README.md

 ### Shared Packages

 By right, since this is monorepo, we should consolidate all the configs (ESLint, Prettier, TS config, etc.) into the shared packages.
-However, this is skipped for now due to time constraints.
+However, due to time constraints, this is skipped for now.